phunanon/Chika/README.md

 - halt

 All of these are optional, but at least a heartbeat or entry must be specified in a program.
 Entry is code executed at the program's start, before any heartbeats or messages, and is not contained within any functions.
 It can call functions *even before* their declaration in the source file.
+The last entry returned item seeds the program state.
+Entry code is unloaded after use, so may not be called thereafter.
 Heartbeats are required to stop a program immediately terminating after entry, by including a function called `heartbeat`.
 This is executed flat-out per program heartbeat function, round-robin style.
 The `heartbeat` function is passed the program's persisted state as a parameter, and the return is persisted as the new state.
 Messages are broadcast throughout the VM and execute any callback functions, also passed the program's state and returning the new state.